Dara Hobbs: Career

 Hobbs has appeared at the Bayreuth Festival from 2013 as Ortlinde in Die Walküre.
-She performed at opera houses in Europe and the US, often in parts by Richard Strauss and Richard Wagner.
+She performed at opera houses in Europe and the US, often in roles by Richard Strauss and Richard Wagner.
 She performed Ariadne at the Leipzig Opera, the Staatsoper Hannover and the Fundação Calouste Gulbenkian in Lisbon.
-She appeared as Senta in Der fliegende Holländer at the Sarasota Opera in Florida, as Sieglinde in Die Walküre at the Frankfurt Opera, and as Isolde in Tristan und Isolde at Theater Bonn, Theater Chemnitz, Theater Regensburg, Stadttheater Minden, Theater Gera and at Schloss Neuschwanstein.
+She appeared as Senta in Der fliegende Holländer at the Sarasota Opera in Florida, as Sieglinde in Die Walküre at the Oper Frankfurt, and as Isolde in Tristan und Isolde at Theater Bonn, Theater Chemnitz, Theater Regensburg, Stadttheater Minden, Theater Gera and at Schloss Neuschwanstein.

 The performance in Minden, staged by Matthias von Stegmann and played by the Nordwestdeutsche Philharmonie conducted by Frank Beermann, with Andreas Schager as Tristan, received international recognition.
-A reviewer from Vienna wrote called her performance sensational and described in detail her voice as well-trained, clear, full, and at the same time mellow and with metal luster in high range ("bestens durchgebildete, klare, große Stimme, zugleich weich, warm, voll und mit Metallklang in den Höhen, wo gefordert"), a voice to express the dramatic situations.
+A reviewer from Vienna called her performance sensational and described in detail her voice as well-trained, clear, full, and at the same time mellow and with metal luster in high range ("bestens durchgebildete, klare, große Stimme, zugleich weich, warm, voll und mit Metallklang in den Höhen, wo gefordert"), a voice to express the dramatic situations.
 She appeared as Brünnhilde in Der Ring in Minden from 2016 to 2019.
-On 10 July 2021, she appeared in the title role of Beethoven's Fidelio in a concert performance at the Alfred Fischer Hall in Hamm as part of the KlassikSommer Hamm festival.
+On July 10, 2021, she appeared in the title role of Beethoven's Fidelio in a concert performance at the Alfred Fischer Hall in Hamm as part of the KlassikSommer Hamm festival.
 Beermann conducted the Nordwestdeutsche Philharmonie, choir and soloists.
+In 2022, she sang Brünnhilde (Die Walküre, Siegfried, Götterdämmerung) with Nationaltheater Mannheim in South Korea.